Update: Feb 2025

 Bun bo Nam Bo

-Bun Bo Nam Bo (beef noodles in the south) is also known as stirred beef vermicelli.
-The simplicity and elegance is what people describe about this dish.
-Instead of using sophisticated broth as Pho, sauce is used for Bun bo Nam Bo.
-Besides, fresh raw accompanying vegetables, fried onion, roasted peanuts and bean sprouts are indispensable elements.
-Beef used for the dish is well soaked in sugar, fish sauce and pepper and other seasonings.
+Bun Bo Nam Bo (beef noodles in the South) is also known as stirred beef vermicelli.
+This dish is described as simple and elegant.
+Instead of using sophisticated broth like Pho, the sauce is used for Bun Bo Nam Bo.
+Fresh, raw vegetables, fried onion, roasted peanuts, and bean sprouts are indispensable elements.
+The beef used for the dish is well-soaked in sugar, fish sauce, pepper, and other seasonings.

 You can find it at:Â Bach Phuong 73-75 Hang Dieu street (google map)